nicholasRenninger/dfasat/README.md

 ### Who do I talk to? ###

-* Sicco Verwer
+* Sicco Verwer (original author; best to reach out to for questions on batch mode and SAT reduction)
-* one of his PhD students: Qin, Nino, or Chris
+* Christian Hammerschmidt (author of the online/streaming mode and interactive mode)